Darius D'Souza

-Darius D'Souza (born 11 October 1989) is an Indian born Canadian cricketer.
+Darius D'Souza (born 11 October 1989) is an Indian-born Canadian cricketer.
 D'Souza is a right-handed batsman who bowls right-arm off spin.
 He was born in Bombay (today Mumbai), Maharashtra.

 D'Souza played for Canada Under-19s in the 2010 Under-19 World Cup in New Zealand, making five Youth One Day International appearance during the tournament.
-While studying for his degree in Computer Science & Business in England at Loughborough University, D'Souza made his first-class debut for Loughborough MCCU against Northamptonshire in 2011.
+While studying for his degree in Computer Science & Business in England at Loughborough University, D'Souza made his first-class debut for Loughborough MCCU against Northamptonshire on 2 April 2011.